snake-challenge/snake1/pages/overview.md

 • The base dataset from which the private dataset is sampled.
 • The parameters of the execution of the sanitization algorithm attacked.

+You can find the input data as release artifacts at https://github.com/snake-challenge/snake1/

 **Output.** The output of the attack algorithm is a single real ∈ [0, 1] indicating the predicted probability of each target being within the private dataset or not.

 For more details about the competition, see the detailed description paper at the following address: